diffblue/gitlab/doc/development/gemfile.md

    bundle exec bundler-checksum init
    ```

-1. Check, and commit the changes for `Gemfile.checksum`.
+1. Check and commit the changes for `Gemfile.checksum`.

 ## No gems fetched from Git repositories